By Crown Yachts Miami Team · Bachelorette Charter Specialists

 5. Wedding Mad Libs

-Print a wedding speech or vow template with blanks.
-The group fills in the blanks with random nouns, adjectives, and verbs without seeing the template.
-The completed speech is read aloud at the group toast moment.
-Consistently produces the biggest laughs of any game.
-Takes about 3 minutes to set up and 10 minutes to play.
+Print a wedding speech or vow template with blanks labeled by part of speech (noun, adjective, verb, etc.).
+The group fills in the blanks without seeing the template, calling out random words under time pressure.
+The completed speech is read aloud at the toast moment.
+This game consistently produces the biggest laughs of the charter — the more abstract and surprising the words, the funnier the result.
+Preparation: 15 minutes to find and print a mad lib template.

 6. How Well Do You Know the Bride?